Sign up for our daily newsletter

 Latest news, reviews, analysis and opinion, plus unmissable deals for bunkered subscriptions, events, and our commercial partners.

-The Scientist!
-That’s the nickname that Bryson DeChambeau has earned himself and for good reason.
-The former US Open champion and current LIV Golf League player has some interesting clubs in the bag.
-Let’s take a look at Bryson’s what’s in the bag.
+Bryson DeChambeau is one of golf’s biggest stars.
+The two time US Open champion and current LIV Golf League player has some interesting clubs in the bag, let’s take a look.

 What’s in Bryson DeChambeau’s bag?

 Things don’t get much more ordinary in the longest clubs in Bryson’s bag.
-Bryson’s five wood and driver are made by a company called Krank.
-In between those clubs are a TaylorMade BRNR Mini driver.
+All of Bryson’s woods are made by a brand you might not be familiar with, Krank.

-Here’s the full run down on Bryson DeChambeau’s most recent WITB, as he looks to claim his first green jacket.
+Here’s the full run down on Bryson DeChambeau’s most recent WITB.

 Bryson DeChambeau WITB 2024